Are you looking to support someone in your community?

 What roles are available?

 - Keeping in Touch telephone volunteer – Keeping in Touch calls are a vital way of providing continued support to people with dementia and their families and carers.
 Through short calls, you’ll support by checking in to see if someone requires further assistance from us on a regular basis.
-Keeping in Touch Volunteer Role Description (PDF)
+Keeping in Touch Volunteer Role Description (PDF) (available in Birmingham and Cardiff/South Wales)

 - Side by Side telephone volunteer – You can provide someone living with dementia with companionship and conversation.
 Through regular contact, people living with dementia can stay connected and are better informed of how and where to access services and support.
-Side by Side Telephone Volunteer Role Description (PDF)
+Side by Side Telephone Volunteer Role Description (PDF) (available in all locations)

 - Side by Side face-to-face volunteer – This role enables people living with dementia to keep doing the things they love.
 You’ll help someone stay connected to their local community and build their confidence to stay active and engaged in social and recreational activities.
-Side by Side Volunteer Role Description (PDF)
+Side by Side Volunteer Role Description (PDF) (available in all locations)

 How do I apply?